cloudnativeessentials/dra-tutorial/README.md

 ### Ollama Pod Workloads

 Ollama (Omni-Layer Learning Language Acquisition Model) is a tool that runs LLMs locally.
-Ollama.com hosts many LLM models.
+Ollama.com hosts many LLM models. <br>

-Let's deploy an Ollama Pod with the `alpine/ollama` container image which is a minimal CPU-only image.
+Let's deploy an Ollama Pod with the `alpine/ollama` container image which is a minimal CPU-only image. <br>
-If you're using a GPU, you can use the `ollama/ollama` container image to take advantage of the GPU.
+If you're using a GPU, you can use the `ollama/ollama` container image to take advantage of the GPU. <br>

-Let's take a look at the Pod manifest:
+Let's take a look at the Pod manifest: <br>

 ```shell
 curl -w "\n" https://raw.githubusercontent.com/cloudnativeessentials/dra-tutorial/refs/heads/main/manifests/pod.yaml